OOlashyn/OOlashyn/README.md

 ### Hi there 👋

 My name is Oleksandr Olashyn aka **"Dancing With CRM"**.
-I am developer working mostly with Power Platform and Azure.
+I am Microsoft Biz Apps MVP / MCT / certified D365 Architect working mostly with Power Platform and Azure.

 I love to share my knowledge and for that purpose I created my blog: **[dancingwithcrm.com](https://www.dancingwithcrm.com/)**.
 Check it out to find a lot of interesting articles about Power Platform, Azure and much more.